-The Boobble may sound like it has a lot of the same functionalities as the Haakaa silicone breast pump, and it does.
+The nursing cup may sound like it has a lot of the same functionalities as the Haakaa silicone breast pump, and it does.

 They are very similar.

 However, I think the most important difference and potentially the tie breaker is in the shape.
-You see, Haakaa is still shaped like like a bottle and flange.
+You see, Haakaa breast pump is still shaped like a bottle and flange.

-In other words, one swift kick to the Haakaa and there goes your milk.
+In other words, one swift kick to the Haakaa breast pump and there goes your milk!